AdobeDocs/commerce-cloud-service.en/help/cloud-guide/release-notes/cloud-patches.md

 Release date: September 15, 2023

-- **Returned updated MCLOUD-10604 patch back**-This patch Improves performance by reducing the number of times the same deployment configurations load for Adobe Commerce 2.4.6 to 2.4.6-p1<!-- MCLOUD-10604 -->
+- **Performance improvement**-This patch fixes an issue impacting performance by reducing the number of times the same deployment configurations load for Adobe Commerce 2.4.6 to 2.4.6-p1<!-- MCLOUD-10604 -->

 ## v1.0.23